6 Brilliant And Beautiful Black Rooms

 Photo by Manuel Rodriguez for One Kings Lane.
 Interior by John Dransfield and Geoffrey Ross.

 A Warmly Elegant Sitting Room

-Beyond laid-back, warm, and modern, black has traditionally been a color that lends a refined air to rooms, as evidenced by this elevated sitting room and home library.
-When grouped with classic decorating elements—wood paneling and molding, sofas, and chairs with nailhead trims, patent leather, and floral pillows—a black room takes on a tailored and sophisticated look.
+Beyond laid-back, warm, and modern, black has traditionally brought a refined air to rooms, as evidenced by this sitting room and home library.
+With its classic decorating elements—wood paneling and molding, sofas, and chairs with nailhead trims, patent leather, and floral pillows—this black library takes on a tailored and sophisticated look.
 If you have wood paneling, try painting the top half black, or if you want to set off a specific area in a room, consider painting an accent wall to bring dramatic focus to one wall.

 Photo by Leslee Mitchell for One Kings Lane.

 A Lavishly Glam Powder Room

 With a small functional space, like your bathroom or a walk-in closet, you can play up a stylish and dramatic mood with black walls all around.
 Brass and gold notes, along with hardware, will shine in a small black bathroom, which instantly gives them polished, even glamorous appeal.
 Take a cue from this compact powder room, where a sculptural gold mirror and brass sconce make for few but lavish statements.